 Our CEO's 2023 equity grant was designed to be provided half in performance-based RSUs ("PRSUs") and one-quarter in each of time-based RSUs and stock options.
-Our other NEO's awards were designed as one-third time based RSUs, onethird time-based options and one-third PRSUs.
+Our other NEO's awards were designed as one-third time based RSUs, one-third time-based options and one-third PRSUs.
 In 2024, PRSUs will increase from one-third to one-half of all NEO equity grants.
 Our executives were given the opportunity to convert the time-based stock option portion of their equity award into RSUs with equivalent value, to convert the time-based RSU portion of their equity award into stock options with equivalent value and to convert the PRSU portion of their equity grant into performance-based stock options with equivalent value and the same long-term performance goals.
 The opportunity to elect to have full value shares granted as options affords those executives greater potential reward in exchange for the lack of guaranteed value from an RSU.
 The CNG Committee views this election to convert full value shares to options as supporting the Company's entrepreneurial spirit of growth, and the conversion of options to full value shares as providing a strong retention incentive.

 For 2023, Mr. Burns chose to receive his performance-based equity as performance-based options, in lieu of PRSUs, and to received his time-based equity as options, in lieu of time-based RSUs.
 Each of Messrs.
-Gilliam and Thurman elected to receive their time-based equity in the form of options and RSUs, while Mr. Navratil chose to receive his time-based equity in the form of RSUs.
-Messrs.
-Gilliam and Thurman chose to receive their performance-based equity in the form of performance-based options, and Mr. Navratil chose to receive his performance-based equity in the form of PRSUs.
+Gilliam and Thurman elected to receive their time-based equity in the form of options and RSUs, while Mr. Navratil chose to receive his time-based equity in the form of performance-based options, and Mr. Navratil chose to receive their performance-based equity in the form of PRSUs.